gouverneurp/eVAS/paper/paper.md

 While these self-reports are easy to do with pen and paper, open-source software that can easily digitise and quantify the results of self-reports on an ongoing basis is rare.
 This is particularly true for researchers who are unfamiliar with writing code and software themselves.

 <!---Description of the software, idea of open source and easy to use for non programmers-->
-Thus, we are introducing the electronic Visual Analogue Scale (eVAS), an easy-to-use electronic visual analogue scale that continuously records subjects' feedback.
-Initially introduced to record pain levels for automated pain detection, but not limited to this use case, eVAS aims to provide a ready-to-use tool that is highly configurable, even for non-computer scientists, that can be used for various applications. eVAS is open-source, hosted on [GitHub](https://github.com/gouverneurp/eVAS), available under a [download page](https://gouverneurp.github.io/evas.html) and distributed under an MIT license.
-It employs automatic updates via GitHub when a new release is available, is working fail-safe with logging possible errors in a log and saving outcomes as text files.
+We therefore present the electronic Visual Analogue Scale (eVAS), an easy-to-use electronic visual analogue scale that continuously records subject feedback.
+Initially introduced to record pain levels for automated pain detection, but not limited to this use case, eVAS aims to provide a ready-to-use tool that is highly configurable, even for non-computer scientists, and can be used for various applications. eVAS is open source, hosted on [GitHub](https://github.com/gouverneurp/eVAS), available from a [download page](https://gouverneurp.github.io/evas.html) and distributed under an MIT license.
+It employs automatic updates via GitHub when a new release is available, is working fail-safe, logs possible errors in a log file and saves results as text files.

 # Statement of need